Ferdinand Mélin-Soucramanien

-Ferdinand Mélin-Soucramanien is a French professor of Law.
+Ferdinand Mélin-Soucramanien is a French professor of law.

 He was appointed President of the Institut national du service public (INSP) in 2022 by President Emmanuel Macron.

 Education and early career

-Born in February 10, 1966 in Aix-en-Provence he studied Literature in Réunion then the Law before becoming a doctor of law at Aix-Marseille University and then a lecturer there.
+Born on February 10, 1966, in Aix-en-Provence he studied Literature in Réunion then the Law before becoming a doctor of law at Aix-Marseille University and then a lecturer there.
 He was also professor of Constitutional law at University of Bordeaux IV.

 After a thesis in 1996 about the "Principle of equality in decisions of Constitutional Council" for which he received a prize of Constitutional Council.
 He received the Agrégation of Law in 1998.